Fattoush Salad with Lemon Mint Dressing

 fattoush salad being served in a bowl.

-• romaine lettuce – this is my number one choice but feel free to use your favorite greens such as kale, spinach, or iceberg lettuce.
+• Romaine Lettuce – This is my top choice, but feel free to use your favorite greens, such as kale, spinach, or iceberg lettuce.

-• cucumber – we love using small Persian cucumbers because they are crisp and refreshing and have a thin, tender skin, making them convenient for salad prep as you can do without peeling.
+• Cucumber – If you can get them, try using small Persian cucumbers because they are crisp and refreshing, with a thin, tender skin that makes them convenient for salad prep, as you can use them without peeling.

 Feel free to substitute the veggies for your favorites.
-You can use radishes, grape tomatoes or cherry tomatoes, broccoli, napa cabbage, etc.
+You can use radishes, grape tomatoes, cherry tomatoes, broccoli, Napa cabbage, etc.

-I’ve ‘healthified’ this recipe up a bit from the deep-fried chips by using either oven-baked pita chips or this pan-toasted homemade pita chips recipe to massively cut down on the unhealthy fat content.
+I’ve ‘healthified’ this recipe up a bit from the deep-fried chips by using either oven-baked pita chips or my pan-toasted homemade pita chips recipe to massively cut down on the unhealthy fat content.

 Fattoush Salad Dressing Ingredients